-At this election, The Public Health Association of Australia (PHAA), Australian Health Promotion Association (AHPA) and Australasian Epidemiological Association (AEA) have developed six key priorities we believe are critical for Victoria to have a healthy future.
+At this election, PHAA and AHPA have developed six key priorities we believe are critical for Victoria to have a healthy future.

 - 1. Invest 5% of total government health expenditure on preventive health by 2030. - 2.
 Five-year funding for Local Public Health Units (LPHUS) to deliver local health promotion, prevention & protection activities. - 3.
 Develop a Victorian Public Health Officer (PHO) training program. - 4.
 Invest 5% of total government mental health expenditure on prevention by 2030. - 5.
 Support the self-determination of Aboriginal Community Controlled Health Organisations. - 6.
 Establish a state-based Victorian Sustainability Health Unit.